wash-dsl/wash-docs/markdown/example_usecase.md

 ```cpp
     wash::add_init_kernel(&init);
 ```
 When the simulation starts, it will use whatever is defined in the `init` function.
-The contents of the `init` function may look like this:
+The contents of the `init` function may look like this if your goal is to spawn uniformly distributed particles:
 ```cpp
 void init() {
     std::cout << "Calculated Time Step: " << deltaTime << std::endl;